 - 2.40.
 There is no single threshold land value at which land will come forward for development and there are a number of potential difficulties in the analysis of land market transaction to inform the benchmark exercise in VAs.
-Such issues might be: - Overall comparability of sites, schemes and circumstances - Potential overestimates of value based on past transactions ("comparables"); - Potential for other transactions ("comparables") to not fully reflect current planning policy requirements such as those relating to affordable housing and density; - Differing existing use value depending on any income generating existing uses. - Land transactions are speculative based on assumptions of growth in values; and - Transactions may relate to sites of different sizes, densities, mix of uses and costs to facilitate development. - 2.41.
+Such issues might be: - Overall comparability of sites, schemes and circumstances; - Potential overestimates of value based on past transactions ("comparables"); - Potential for other transactions ("comparables") to not fully reflect current planning policy requirements such as those relating to affordable housing and density; - Differing existing use value depending on any income generating existing uses. - Land transactions are speculative based on assumptions of growth in values; and - Transactions may relate to sites of different sizes, densities, mix of uses and costs to facilitate development. - 2.41.
 Reliance on transactions that are not comparable may therefore lead to inappropriate views on site value.
-This would restrict the ability to secure development that is sustainable and consistent with the Development Plan. - 2.42.
-Comparable, market based evidence can be used to help inform the Alternative Use/ Premium Above Existing Use Value, but should always be appropriately adjusted to ensure that transactions are genuinely comparable, reflect current policy requirements and have not been inflated through assumptions of growth in values.
-If this is not possible, limited weight can be given to this and any benchmark land value that is reliant on them and the Council will rely on the Existing Use Value plus a premium approach applying the guidance set out in this document.
+This would restrict the ability to secure development that is sustainable and consistent with the Development Plan.